greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Conclusion

 Congratulations!
 You've successfully completed the workshop.
-You connected to a Snowflake Data Source and created a Data Asset, you created Expectations, you ran Validations, and then you fetched some metrics on the data.
-We hope you have a better understanding of how GX Cloud works and how it can work within your data pipeline.
+You connected to a Snowflake Data Source and created a Data Asset, created Expectations, ran Validations, and then fetched some metrics on the data.
+We hope you better understand of how GX Cloud works and how it can work within your data pipeline.

 ## What's next?